Collections and Records in PL/SQL

 Updating the Database with PL/SQL Record Values

-A PL/SQL-only extension of the UPDATE statement lets you update database rows using a single variable of type RECORD or %ROWTYPE on the right side of the SET clause, instead of a list of fields.
+Instead of a list of columns, a PL/SQL-only extension of the Alter command allows you to update database rows using a single variable of type RECORD or percent ROWTYPE on the right side of the SET clause.

 Querying Data into Collections of Records

 For knowing about querying data into collections of records you need to know a term named Bulk collect.

 Bulk Collect is a data retrieval method in which the PL/SQL engine instructs the SQL engine to gather several rows at once and store them in a collection.
 The SQL engine returns to the PL/SQL engine after retrieving all of the entries and loading them into the collection.
 In memory, the data may now be processed as needed.

 You may retrieve a set of rows into a collection of records by using the BULK COLLECT clause with a SELECT INTO or FETCH query.